Rellotscrewdriver/odd-even-game/docs/setup.md

 mkdocs bulid
 mkdocs serve
 ```
-now type `localhost:8000` in your browser
+now type `localhost:8000` in your browser or click the link that mkdocs provide you

+# running unit test
+just type `pytest` to see the results